f-droid/fdroiddata/.gitlab/merge_request_templates/App update.md

 **Please read [the guide](https://gitlab.com/fdroid/fdroiddata/-/blob/master/CONTRIBUTING.md) first if this is your first contribution.
 Please make sure your metadata follows the best practice in [our templates](https://gitlab.com/fdroid/fdroiddata/tree/master/templates).**

+**F-Droid CI runners are under Gitlab's FOSS program, so there's no need for you to pay for any CI time.
+If Gitlab starts asking for phone numbers or credit cards don't submit anything, just leave a note in the MR so we know we need to trigger the CI.**

 **Please remove above lines!**

 ## Required